awsaavedra/awsaavedra.github.io/_posts/2019-02-24-The-Intelligent-Investor.md

 ### The Gist

-_The Intelligent Investor_ and _Security Analysis_ is the only investment books I ever needed to read, all the others were further elaboration on Benjamin Graham's points.
-I decided to do this book review because the principles to preserve wealth, reducing the amount of false positives, and truly invest for the long run (the only investment that exists) are timeless techniques.
-For the purposes of brevity I will focus primarily on what Benjamin Graham calls a Defensive Investor instead of the Enterprising Investor.
+_The Intelligent Investor_ and _Security Analysis_ are the only investment books I ever needed to read, all the others were further elaboration on Benjamin Graham's points.
+I decided to do this book review because his principles to preserve wealth, reducing the amount of false positives, and truly invest for the long run <sup>1</sup> are timeless techniques.
+For the purposes of brevity, I will focus on what Benjamin Graham calls a _Defensive Investor_ instead of the _Enterprising Investor_.

-Intelligent investing is not about being the smartest person in the room, it is about following sound principles through to their ends.
-An intelligent investor is someone who develops temperance, patience, control, is learned, meticulous in their reasoning, defensive in their thinking, and becoming familiar with the major ideas in many fields related to investing.
+Intelligent investing is not about being the smartest person in the room, it is about following sound principles to their ends.
+An intelligent investor is someone who develops temperance, patience, and control.
+She is learned, meticulous in their reasoning, and defensive in their thinking.
+She becomes familiar with the major ideas in many fields related to investing.
 These fields include, but are not limited to: psychology, history, basic statistics, meditation, and human evolution.
 An intelligent investor has more in common with an endurance athlete than a superstar sports player, in this game consistency can beat talent in many cases.

 One of the worst investors of all time is Sir Isaac Newton.
-I don't think many people would consider him stupid, but he was a stupid investor.
+I don't think many people would consider him stupid, but he was a stupid investor.<sup>2</sup>

 ### How does Benjamin Graham Define These Two Types of Investors?